 Next, BIBC also has solutions to help blind students and visually impaired students learn the courses that they wish to learn without any form of setbacks.
 For example, any text on BIBC's website will be in the colour black as it will be easier for colour-blind students to read whatever is on their screen.
 Moreover, students who are blind may get their assignments and coursework in the form of braille papers, audio lectures, podcasts and oral assignments in order to account for their disability.
 However, this form of delivering assignments will not remove content from the curriculum in any way.

 Furthermore, students' mental health is one of the biggest priorities of BIBC.
 Bright Ideas Business College has placed many services for mental health for students and always strives to make sure that their students are feeling confident in their academics and in their lives.
 The syllabus for BIBC's courses can span up to a few months and students can even have the option of learning at their own pace without having to follow a given timetable.
 This way, students are given more freedom to learn when they want.
 Moreover, if students miss some due dates for coursework, they will be given a few extra days to submit their work if they are stressed from work or other external pressures.
-BIBC also offers counseling and therapy sessions for students who are experiencing a lot of stress in their personal lives or if they have a mental health disorder, such as ADHD, for instance.
-Students can book appointments with therapists to talk about any mental health issues that they are facing via Zoom video calling.
+BIBC also offers counselling and therapy sessions for students who are experiencing a lot of stress in their personal lives or if they have a mental health disorder, such as ADHD, for instance.
+Students can book appointments with therapists to talk about any mental health issues that they are facing via Zoom video call.
 The call is strictly confidential and will not be shared.
 Students will also be given tips to improve their mental health and be presented inspirational quotes to make students stay positive in times of adversity.